Evangelize by Suggesting Catholic Movies for Public Libraries

 MusicalsIn the musical category there is “Godspell” and “Jesus Christ Superstar,” which maybe too controversial for some, and "Joseph and the Amazing Technocolor Dream Coat."
 Both Jesus Christ Superstar and Joseph and the Amazing Technocolor Dream Coat" were written by Andrew Loyd Weber.

-Important Web Sites for Checking MoviesIf you want to check the quality of the movies you are suggesting you can go to the movie reviews on the U.S. Conference of Catholic Bishops web site.
+Important Web Sites for Checking MoviesIf you want to check the quality of the movies you are suggesting you can check out the archived movie reviews from the U.S. Conference of Catholic Bishops.
 You can also check to see what videos are sold by responsible Catholic institutions, for example Ignatius Press.
 The Vatican list of the top 45 films can also be used to find films to suggest to libraries, particularly those in the sections on religion, and values.

 Catholic Books for the LibraryStill another thing you can do to evangelize is suggest Catholic books to public libraries.
 I have a very extensive page on suggesting Catholic books to public libraries.
 This page has been recommended by Father Richard Neuhaus in First Things and The National Catholic Register.